What is Fasting?

 Fasting is the most effective way to position ourselves spiritually to amplify God’s plans and purposes for our life.
 Fasting is not about twisting God’s arm to make Him move on our behalf, rather it’s about saying to God that we want to increase our level of intimacy with Him.

-• Join us in worship at our encounter nights in April & May (check your local campus for more info)
+- Join us in worship at our combined encounter nights on Thursday October 24 (check your local campus for more info)

 If you were to fast one meal a day.